JGVR/STBC/README.md

                 "description": "The member's shortBio field must be a string no longer than 500 characters.", "maxLength": 500
               },
+              "emailAddress": {
+                "bsonType": [
+                  "string",
+                  "null"
+                ],
+                "description": "The member's email address field must be a string."
+              },
+              "phoneNumber": {
+                "bsonType": [
+                  "string",
+                  "null"
+                ],
+                "description": "The member's phone number field must be a string."
+              },
               "imageUrl": {
                 "bsonType": [
                   "string",